LucLabarriere/light-projects.nvim/README.md

 This project is available under the MIT license.
 Feel free to use, modify, copy, etc. Also if you think of something that is missing, consider opening an issue or creating a pull request.

+## Known bugs

+- The `configure` command defined in the example config file does not work on vim mode shells.